-- Get active playing with your children without worrying about leaks
+- get active playing with your children without worrying about leaks

-- Laugh at those funny parenting moments without worrying about leaks
+- laugh at those funny parenting moments without worrying about leaks

-- Have more sensation during sexual activity
+- have more sensation during sexual activity.

-The muscles you need to squeeze to exercise your pelvic floor are the same ones you would use to hold in urine if you were in a queue for a toilet, and to hold in wind.
+The muscles you need to squeeze to exercise your pelvic floor are the same ones you would use to hold in a wee, if you were in a queue for a toilet, and to hold in wind.
 When you try to exercise these muscles for the first time, you may find it easiest to lie on your back with your knees bent.
 With a stronger pelvic floor, you can exercise them in a sitting, or even a standing position too.

 With clean hands, you can feel inside your vagina with a thumb or finger to check whether you can feel a squeeze.
 The pelvic floor contraction should feel different from when you tense up your buttocks or your stomach muscles.